AlenaGM/Adaptive-Layout/README.md

 # Adaptive-Layout

-Adaptive-Layout exercise.
+Adaptive-layout exercise.
 7th week of studying at [ITGirlSchool].

 <br>